ndsi6382/Simple_Email_Tool/README.md

 # Simple Email Tool
-This is a simple command line program to send emails, and supports adding bodies read from a text file, or writing formatted bodies from files given in HTML or Markdown.
+This is a simple command line program to create and send emails, and supports adding bodies read from a text file, or writing formatted bodies from files given in HTML or Markdown.

 ## Setup and Configuration
 There is only one dependency outside of the Python Standard Library: